bderieg/kinemetry_ETG_disks/README.md

 ```
 python3 main.py [parameter file]
 ```
 (or equivalent command with whatever python is set to).
-If the user just wants to run the examples, a shell script titled 'run_all.sh' has been placed in the 'examples' folder for convenience (this runs kinemetry on all the data/parameter files in the 'examples' folder).
-Note that the 'examples/data' folder is intentionally left empty, to be filled when the user runs these examples.
+Some examples are given in the /examples folder.
+To run them all, the user can run the 'run_all.sh' bash script.

 # Dependencies
 The following packages are required to run this application: